IBM, other tech results point to robust IT demand

 Prior to Thursday's results, other technology giants had sent mixed messages about global IT spending.

-Software maker Oracle Corp, for example, missed expectations last month and outsourcing company Accenture Plc spooked investors with its cautious quarterly outlook.
+Software maker Oracle Corp ORCL.O, for example, missed expectations last month and outsourcing company Accenture Plc (ACN.N) spooked investors with its cautious quarterly outlook.

 IBM, a tech bellwether because of its global reach and scale, said strong signings of services contracts and its services backlog put the company in a solid position as it starts the year.